Chronicle Health

 This page describes the technical and organisational measures Chronicle Health uses to protect your health data during processing.

-Pseudonymisation before AI processing
+Pseudonymisation Before AI Processing

 • Full name, date of birth, addresses, postcodes